 - the DLSE Notice to Employee that is supposed to be provided at the beginning of work,

 - when you took meal and rest breaks,

 - any employment contracts or wage statements that specify the rate of pay.

-Workers should only submit copies of these documents to support their wage claim.
-They should keep the originals.
+You should only submit copies of these documents to support your wage claim.
+You should keep the originals.

-The Department of Industrial Relations will have specific worksheets for workers who worked irregular hours or who say they were denied:
+The Department of Industrial Relations will have specific worksheets if you worked irregular hours or if you were denied:

 California employers are legally required to keep accurate records about their employees.1